sodsegxy/November_2019/README.md

 # November_2019
-For £100k a year gang
+For my £100k a year gang